entrostat/terminal-csv-splitter/README.md

 [![License](https://img.shields.io/npm/l/terminal-csv-splitter.svg)](https://github.com/Kerren-Entrostat/terminal-csv-splitter/blob/master/package.json)

 # Introduction
 This CLI splits files using `split`, `sed` and `mv`.
 It will only work on systems that have these binaries installed and accessible.
+By default, it creates a new folder in your current position with the name `/split-files` and stores the result there.

 # Usage